msternbach/Oura-Ring/README.md

 | 9     | 67.83           | 5.90            |
 | 12    | 67.55           | 5.64            |

-My best score was in June and worst was in December.
+My best average sleep score was in June and the other top scores were around the Spring/Summer.
+My worst score was in December.
+Very interesting that my sleep and readiness scores seem to be inversely correlated with each other.
+The months with the best average readiness scores had the worst average sleep scores for the most part.
+Part of this could be that my readiness scores were boosted when I first got my Oura ring which was in October 2023.
+Another reason might be that I exert less energy in the winter, so I need less sleep to be ready for the day.
+I'll see if this trend continues the following year.

-What day of the week do I get the best sleep?
+#### What day of the week do I get the best sleep?
 | Day of Week | Avg Sleep Score | Std Sleep Score | Avg Readiness Score | Std Readiness Score |
 |-------------|-----------------|-----------------|---------------------|---------------------|
 | Tuesday     | 70.56           | 5.63            | 81.29               | 4.77                |